vishu14/template/projects/project-2.md

 <img class="ui medium right rounded image" src="../images/train_data.jpg">
 <img class="ui medium right rounded image" src="../images/DSLAM.jpg">
 </div>
-A shallow neural network was trained using the UTIAS Multi-Robot Cooperative Localization and Mapping Dataset, by the ASRL lab.The network managed to learn the model and could predict the posterior position given a control command.
+A shallow neural network was trained using the UTIAS Multi-Robot Cooperative Localization and Mapping Dataset, by the ASRL lab.The network was tasked to learn the motion model of a differential drive robot.Once trained it could predict the posterior position given a control signal.
 This trajectory matched well to the ground-truth.

 <br>